-Corfu Old Town on Corfu Island, Greece is a fabulous destination!
-Featuring ancient forts, twisting lanes, colorful architecture and delectable local fare, the UNESCO listed Old Town Corfu has something for everyone.
-To help fellow travelers plan their trip, we are highlighting the Top Things To Do in Corfu Old Town!
+Corfu Old Town in Greece is a fabulous destination!
+Featuring ancient forts, twisting lanes, colorful architecture and delectable local fare, the city has something for everyone.

 Planning a Trip to Old Town Corfu, Greece

 There is so much more to planning a Corfu trip than figuring out what to see.
-Most travelers also need to figure out how to get there and where to stay.
+Most travelers also need to figure out how to get there, where to stay and what to eat.
 No worries, we’ve got it covered!

-In addition to our list of Old Town Corfu Things To Do, we also provide transport info and tips for the top hotels.
-Traveling to Greece from abroad?
-Use our tips for Planning a European Trip to get started!
+In addition to our list of Old Town Corfu things to do, we also provide transport info and tips for the top hotels and restaurants.
+Also check out our guide for Planning a European Trip!

 Whether visiting Corfu Town in a day or a week – it’s essential to keep track of the details.
 Our Printable Travel Planner is designed to ensure you stay organized!

-Best Things To Do in Corfu Old Town
+Top Things To Do in Corfu Old Town

-#1 Visit the Old Venetian Fortress
+#1 Visit the Old Venetian Fortress of Corfu

-The Corfu Town Old Fortress has a long history that dates to the middle of the 6th century.
+The Corfu Town Old Fortress dates to the middle of the 6th century.
 At that time the Byzantines began to fortify the city for protection from invaders.
-During Venetian rule, from the 14th to 18th centuries, the fortress was expanded to stave off Ottoman attacks.
-In the 1800s, when the city was under British rule, the fortress was again modified.
-This time with an emphasis on creating a military outpost.

 Today, the Corfu Old Fort stands as a UNESCO World Heritage Monument.
-Inside, visitors can climb the ramparts and trek up to the hill-topping lighthouse.
-Other Corfu Old Fortress sights include visiting the museum featuring a few ancient artifacts and stepping onto a secluded beach.
+Inside, you can climb the ramparts and trek up to the hill-topping lighthouse.

 #2 Enjoy the Views from Boschetto Garden

-An elegant green space overlooking the Old Fortress across the moat, Boschetto Garden is one of the often-missed Corfu Old Town attractions.
 The inviting space is marked with colorful flowers, fountains, busts of Greek literary greats and a statue of the Ionian Academy founder, Count Frederick Guilford.

-Not only is the pretty garden a good place to take in views, but it also has a playground and public toilet (for a small fee).
-The Panagia Holy Church of the Virgin Mary Mandrakina at the north end of Boschetto Garden is a popular spot for photographs and weddings.
+The gorgeous Panagia Holy Church of the Virgin Mary Mandrakina at the north end of Boschetto Garden is a popular spot for photographs and weddings.

 #3 Sit in Spianada Square

-Located in the heart of Corfu Town Centre, is the expansive Spianada Square.
+Located in the heart of Corfu Town Centre is the expansive Spianada Square.
 It ranks as the largest city square in all of Greece and more resembles a park.
-The spacious and lush square was created by the French, when they briefly occupied Corfu in the early 1800s.
-The space features fountains and memorials – and even a Cricket pitch!

 #4 Stroll along Liston Lane

-Marking the western boundary of Spianada Square is Liston, a lovely lane that is a Corfu Town must see sight.
 Dating to the early 1800s, it features a mashup of architectural elements, including Venetian, French and British.
 The result is an enchanting façade of majestic arches with hanging lanterns and waving flags.

 #5 See Artifacts at the Corfu Museum of Asian Art

-Highly touted as one of the Best Things To Do Corfu Town, the Museum of Asian Art hosts a vast collection of artworks from Japan, China, India, Pakistan, Tibet and Southeast Asia.
-Displays include pottery, sculptures, ceramics, armor, religious icons, tapestries, jewelry and coins.
-A ticket is required to visit the museum exhibits.
+Highly touted as one of the best things to do in Corfu Town, the Museum of Asian Art hosts a vast collection of works from Japan, China, India, Pakistan, Tibet and Southeast Asia.

-The museum is housed in the Corfu Palace of Saint George and Saint Michael.
-Built by the British in the 1820s as the personal house of the High Commissioner, it was used as a royal residence when Corfu became part of the Kingdom of Greece.
-The grand neoclassical building is still often referred to as the Royal Palace or Corfu City Palace.
+Built by the British in the 1820s as the personal home of the High Commissioner, it was used as a royal residence when Corfu became part of the Kingdom of Greece.

-More of the Best Corfu Town Museums
+More Corfu Town Museums

 #6 Parade through the Corfu Public Garden

-Once the private Royal Palace gardens, the grounds on the east side of the palace estate are now open to the public and are best known as the Garden of the People.
-Although not a particularly large park, there are abundant flowers, exotic trees and art installations – making it one of the top Corfu Town attractions.
+Once the private Royal Palace gardens, the grounds on the east side of the palace are now open to the public and are now known as the Garden of the People.

-The garden sits atop old fortifications, offering fine views over the sea and down to the Corfu City beach (which is next on our list of things to do!).
-The spiral, wrought-iron staircase, which is now closed, was used by the royal family as a direct route from their house to the bathing beach.
+The spiral, wrought-iron staircase, which is now closed, was used by the royal family as a direct route from their residence to the bathing beach.

-#7 Relax at Faliraki Beach Corfu Town
+#7 Relax at Faliraki Beach

-The Corfu Old Town Beach is located on the northeastern tip of the city, providing stellar views of the Old Fort and Mandraki Marina.
 The beachfront cafes are open from morning until night, serving coffee and cocktails – along with snacks and light meals.

 More Beaches Corfu Town

-Old Fortress Beach in Corfu Town
+Old Fortress Beach

 Anemomilos Beach